kyma-project/istio/docs/user/README.md

 # Istio Module
+Learn more about the Istio module.
+Use it to manage and configure the Istio service mesh.

 ## What Is Istio?

-Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
+[Istio](https://istio.io/latest/) is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
 It helps to manage traffic, enhance security capabilities, and provide telemetry data for understanding service behavior.
-To learn more, read the [Istio documentation](https://istio.io/latest/).

-## Kyma Istio Operator

-Kyma Istio Operator is an essential part of the Istio module that handles the management and configuration of the Istio service mesh.
-It contains [Istio Controller](./00-10-overview-istio-controller.md) that is responsible for installing, uninstalling, and upgrading Istio.

 The latest release includes the following versions of Istio and Envoy: